 new manhattan clam chowder

 For this presentation, I used cherrystone clams since they are small and are likely to be tender.
 You could also use littleneck clams, which are similar.
-Check with your fishmonger to see which variety is the freshest.
+Check with your fishmonger to see which variety is currently the freshest.

 new manhattan clam chowder